ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 # Protocol Overview

-Http3Transport servers are identified by a pair of authority value and path value (defined in {{!RFC3986}} Sections 3.2 and 3.3 correspondingly).
+WebTransport servers in general are identified by a pair of authority value and path value (defined in {{!RFC3986}} Sections 3.2 and 3.3 correspondingly).

-When an HTTP/3 connection is established, the client and server have to negotiate a specific set of QUIC transport parameters that indicate support for various Http3Transport features.
-Most notably, the `http3_transport_support` parameter signals Http3Transport support to the peer.
+When an HTTP/3 connection is established, the client and server have to negotiate a specific set of QUIC transport parameters that indicate support for various WebTransport features.
+Most notably, the `http3_transport_support` parameter signals WebTransport support to the peer.

-Http3Transport sessions are initiated inside a given HTTP/3 connection by the client, who sends an extended CONNECT request {{!RFC8441}}.
-If the server accepts the request, an Http3Transport session is established.
+WebTransport sessions are initiated inside a given HTTP/3 connection by the client, who sends an extended CONNECT request {{!RFC8441}}.
+If the server accepts the request, an WebTransport session is established.
 As a part of this process, the client proposes, and the server confirms, a session ID.
 A session ID (SID) is unique within a given HTTP/3 connection, and is used to associate all of the streams and datagrams with the specific session.